RokasDan/React_Audio_Player/README.md

 React Audio Player is a custom player that I created for use on my websites.
 This component offers seamless audio control on a page by automatically pausing playback on one instance when another is activated.
 It includes two variations and support for multiple instances per page.

+To read more about this player please visit my [website](https://rokasdanevicius.com/ReactAudio).

 ## Usage

 To use the React Audio Player for your own project, follow these steps: